Student Registration (Gr 1-12)

 - Proof of age (Birth Certificate)

-- Proof of Canadian Citizenship or Permanent Resident Status must be provided for both student and parent (Canadian Birth Certificate, Canadian Passport, Canadian Citizenship Card, Landed Immigrant documentation, Permanent Resident documentation/cards)
+- Proof of Canadian Citizenship or Permanent Resident Status for both student and parent (Canadian Birth Certificate, Canadian Passport, Canadian Citizenship Card, Landed Immigrant documentation, Permanent Resident documentation/cards)

-- Registration Form (also available at your child’s school)
+- Registration Form (also available at child’s school)

 How to Apply for a Cross Boundary Registration